 A well-planned panel discussion can be the highlight of your event, while a poorly-planned one can be a total snoozefest.
-Use these Qs to plan a panel that will leave your attendees wide awake.
+Use these tips to plan a conference panel that’ll keep your attendees wide awake.

-Panel discussions at a conference have the potential to be a highlight of the entire event.
-They bring together a group of diverse scholars and experts who share a common interest in the topic, providing a platform for intelligent discussion and debate.
+If done well, however, a panel discussion has the potential to become a highlight of your entire event.
+Panels bring together a group of diverse scholars and experts who share a common interest in the topic, providing a platform for intelligent discussion and debate.
 And with virtual and hybrid formats, panels have been given even more space to thrive (they’re one of the session formats that people seem to like best online).
 For this reason, planning a good panel is likely to be an important task on your overall conference planning checklist.

 So without further ado, here’s the who, what, where, when, and why you should consider when planning a panel discussion that will engage your audience.

-The most important question and the first one to ask yourself is “Why?”
+The most important question, and the first one to ask yourself is: ‘Why?’
 Nothing should be done just because it’s expected.
 If you plan a panel with that attitude, the audience will only attend because they feel like they’re expected to.
-Get excited about the panel and you’ll have a much easier time drumming up attendees and buzz around it.
+Get excited about the panel, and you’ll have a much easier time creating a buzz and drumming up attendance.

-So before you dive into planning, understand why.
-Then use this “why” as a mantra to guide the rest of the logistical decisions you’ll need to make along the way.
+So before you dive into planning, understand the ‘why’.
+Then use this ‘why’ as a mantra to guide the rest of the logistical decisions you’ll need to make along the way.
 If you need some inspiration, check out how the Political Studies Association rewrote the rulebook on academic conference design by integrating engaging panels into their annual conference.

-Who will be in the panel (and in the audience)?
+2. Who will be on the panel (& in the audience)?

 A panel discussion is nothing without the people involved.
 And picking the right people can be a tricky task.
 Here are a few positions you’ll most likely need to fill…

 Picking a good moderator is the key ingredient to a successful panel discussion.
-The moderator will be responsible for time management and ensuring they don’t let your speakers ramble off on tangents or dominate the talk.
+The moderator will be responsible for time management and ensuring your speakers don’t ramble, go off on a tangent, or dominate the talk.
 So they’ll need to be skilled at politely interrupting speakers that have gone over their allocated time and redirecting the discussion to the previous point.

 But, when it comes to moderators, there’s no one-size-fits-all.
-Perhaps you need an authoritative figure to keep everyone in line or a journalistic figure to ask probing questions?
+Perhaps you need an authoritative figure to keep everyone in line, or a journalistic figure to ask probing questions.
 Also, consider if the topic is a niche area requiring prior knowledge, or whether a moderator with a neutral perspective could be an advantage.

 The panellists (aka panel guests)

 While some panels occur in small, invite-only discussion rooms, others are major events in the overall conference schedule.
-If your panel is open to all attendees, you’ll need to fill the seats in the audience just as much as you need to fill the seats onstage.
-A sparse audience kills the vibe, while an overly-packed room will leave disappointed attendees out in the hallway.
+If your panel is open to all attendees, you’ll need to fill the seats in the audience as well as the seats on the stage.
+A sparse audience kills the vibe, while an overly-packed room will leave disappointed attendees standing out in the hallway.
 Going virtual doesn’t help you escape this issue either: A small, online audience can mean hearing crickets in the chat bar, while an unexpectedly large attendance can overload your moderators.
 So, while you promote your panel, make sure to plan in advance for demand, regardless of your format.

 The expected size of your audience will also affect the options you have for format and engagement strategies.
 If you have a small audience, you may be able to introduce them all personally to foster later discussion.
 But with a larger group, you’ll need different techniques to promote engagement.
 And with that in mind, the next W on the list…

-When should you include time for discussion and questions?
+3. When should you include time for discussion & questions?

 Best practice for panel length is around an hour, which is generally followed by a 20-30 minute question and answer session with the audience.
 However, the format and length of your panel can vary depending on your goals.
 Some panel format styles include: